16 Epic 2025 Festivals to Celebrate July in Vermont

 Almost every Vermont town celebrates the Fourth of July in some way, shape, or form.
 Here are just a few of the distinctive celebrations across the state in 2023.

-• July 3 and 4, 2023 in Bristol, VT: Two days of festivities featuring live music, games, food and craft vendors, a 5K road race, a parade, outhouse races, and fireworks.
+• July 3 and 4, 2025, in Bristol, VT: Two days of festivities featuring live music, games, food, craft vendors, a 5K road race, a parade, outhouse races, and fireworks.

 Dead of Summer features two full days of incredible live music, food and craft beer vendors, family-friendly activities, and camping in Manchester, Vermont.

-This year’s stellar line-up includes Melvin Seals and JGB, Pink Talking Fish, and 11 additional bands that will keep you dancing till the wee hours.
+This year’s stellar line-up includes Melvin Seals and JGB, the Wailers, Prince/Bowie, and more than a dozen additional bands that will keep you dancing till the wee hours.

 Poster provided by Whirlygig Music

-Jeezum Crow Festival at Jay Peak, July 7-8, 2023: This is the 8th Jeezum Crow Festival celebrating two days of music at the Stateside Amphitheater with an outstanding lineup of great bands, including Sam Grisman Project, Leftover Salmon, The Devil Makes Three, Yonder Mountain String Band, and more.
+Jeezum Crow Festival at Jay Peak, July 11-12, 2025: This is the 10th Jeezum Crow Festival, celebrating two days of music at the Stateside Amphitheater with an outstanding lineup of great bands, including Zach Nugent’s Dead Set, Taj Farrant, Dark Star Orchestra, and more.
 Camping is not permitted, but lodging packages are available.

-Craftsbury Antiques and Uniques, July 8, 2023: Welcome to the 50th anniversary of the Craftsbury Antiques & Uniques Festival!
-This is the place to find vintage pieces, delightful antiques, artisan crafts, local food, plants, flowers, and so much more.
+Craftsbury Antiques and Uniques, July 12, 2025: This is the place to find vintage pieces, delightful antiques, artisan crafts, local food, plants, flowers, and so much more.

 Meander around beautiful Craftsbury Common, starting at 9 am for a day of shopping and eating, while live performers keep your toes tapping and your heart smiling.
 This is a free event sponsored by the Town of Craftsbury for the benefit of local nonprofits.